One-dimensional electronics with edge states in two-dimensional altermagnets

-The transport properties of Cr$_2$Se$_2$O nanoribbon is investigated using \textit{ab-inito} quantum transport simulation (Fig.~\ref{fig3}) \cite{smidstrup2019quantumatk}.
-Two types of nanoribbon edge configurations are considered: (i) opposite-spin (type 1, Fig.~\ref{fig3}a) and (ii) same-spin (type 2, Fig.~\ref{fig3}b) edges (see Fig. S7 \cite{SupplementalMaterial}).
+The transport properties of Cr$_2$Se$_2$O nanoribbon are investigated using \textit{ab initio} quantum transport simulation (Fig.~\ref{fig3}) \cite{smidstrup2019quantumatk}.
+Two types of nanoribbon edge configurations are considered: (i) opposite-spin [type 1, Fig.~\ref{fig3}(a)] and (ii) same-spin [type 2, Fig.~\ref{fig3}(b)] edges (see Fig. S10 \cite{SupplementalMaterial}).
+Both device structures are cleaved along the $[100]$ crystallographic direction of Cr$_2$Se$_2$O. In the type 1 device, the two edges are terminated by Cr–O and Cr–Se atoms, respectively, whereas in the type 2 device both edges are terminated by Cr–Se atoms.
 The device states with $\boldsymbol{k}$-$\boldsymbol{s}$ matching and mismatching configurations are denoted as the P and AP states, respectively.
-The corresponding spin-resolved transmission spectra and edge-TMR are shown in Fig.~\ref{fig3}c and d.
+The corresponding spin-resolved transmission spectra and edge-TMR are shown in Fig.~\ref{fig3}(c) and (d).
+Owing to the different edge terminations, the nanoribbon widths of the type 1 and type 2 devices are 18.1 and 20.1~\AA, respectively, which results in a larger bulk-state contribution to the transmission in the type 2 configuration than in the type 1 configuration [e.g., at $E = -0.4$~eV].
 Here, the edge-TMR is defined as $\text{TMR}(E) = \left[T_\text{P}(E) - T_\text{AP}(E) \right] / T_\text{AP}(E)\times100 \% $.